srobo/astoria/README.md

 - `astctl` - Command-line interface
 - `astdiskd` - Detects and manages disk drives.
 It requires Udiskie to detect new drives.
+- `astmetad` - Handle and mutate metadata.
+Loads metadata from drives.
 - `astprocd` - Runs code found in `robot.zip` files on the disk drives

 ### Configuration